himedlooff/doxray/README.md

 ### Usage (as a node module)

-#### First, you'll need some source files to parse
+#### First, you'll need a file to parse

-Here's how you write a Dox-ray comment in your code:
+Here's how you write a Dox-ray comment:

 _styles.less:_